 Below you will find a list of the questions most often asked by new artists and labels.
-If you don't see an answer to your question, try searching our site.
 If you still can't find an answer, feel free to contact us.

-Major digital music stores such as iTunes require artists and labels to use a digital distributor such as Catapult to make their music and content available in their stores.
+Major digital music stores require artists and labels to use an approved digital distributor such as Catapult to make the artist's music content available in their stores.

 We charge a one time setup fee of $25 for each album submitted for digital distribution ($9 for singles or ringtones).
 After that, we pay you 91% of the royalties received from the respective music store.
 There are no hidden fees.
 How's that for fair?